Divorce Mediation NJ

 On this page, you'll find answers to common questions about mediation for divorce in NJ including: what it is, how it works, what it costs, how long it takes, what issues need to be resolved, whether you also need a lawyer if you're mediating, if you and your spouse need to be in agreement on the issues before you can start divorce mediation, if mediation will work in a complex case, how it compares to using lawyers, how to know if mediation is a viable option for you and if it is, how to prepare.

-And if you already know that you want to mediate your divorce, and you and/or your spouse live anywhere in The Garden State, book an online mediation strategy session today!
+And if you already know that you want to mediate your divorce, and you and/or your spouse live anywhere in The Garden State, book an online mediation initial meeting today!

 Divorce-Mediation-NJ-Equitable-Mediation-